IT3038C/IT3038C.github.io/docs/week-3.md

 We get an error?
 Why?

-Well, let’s find out what type of command it is
+Well, let's find out what type of command it is

 ```powershell
 get-command get-netipaddress
 ```

-It’s a function type, not a cmdlet.
-So we don’t have access to all of the properties like we would a normal cmdlet.
+It's a function type, not a cmdlet.
+So we don't have access to all of the properties like we would a normal cmdlet.
 But, we can access it using parenthesis to treat the output of the function as an object with properties that we can call.

 ```powershell
 PS C:\> (get-netipaddress).ipaddress
 ```

-Ok this is better, but I don’t care about IPv6.
-I think I saw a command to specify ipv4, so let’s try that.
+Ok this is better, but I don't care about IPv6.
+I think I saw a command to specify ipv4, so let's try that.

 ```powershell
 PS C:\> (get-netipaddress).ipv4address
 ```

-Yes, that’s what I want… but… I don’t want the loopback address (127.0.0.1), so I need to filter that out.
+Yes, that's what I want… but… I don't want the loopback address (127.0.0.1), so I need to filter that out.

-To do that, we can use a GREP like command called “Select-string”
+To do that, we can use a GREP like command called "Select-string"

 ```powershell
 PS C:\> (get-netipaddress).ipv4address | Select-String "192*"
 ```

-This gets us the output we want… but what if we could put this into a function so we don’t have to call this whole string every time.
+This gets us the output we want… but what if we could put this into a function so we don't have to call this whole string every time.

-Let’s do that.
+Let's do that.

 In the Script Pane, copy and paste the code we wrote that gets us the output we want.
 Then, we simply wrap this code in a function call